-After 25 tickets have been purchased, potential guests may be placed on a waitlist.
+Once the maximum number of tickets have been purchases, potential guests may be placed on a waitlist.
 The Observatory managers are alerted to the waitlist entries and may open up ticket purchases.
 You will be contacted if a spot becomes available.

 - Why is the gate to the roadway locked after 5:00 pm and during the day on weekends?

 The transfer station, which is operated by Yancey County Public Works Department, requires that the front gate be locked when they are not open, or whenever there is no event at the Bare Dark Sky Observatory or Earth-to-Sky Park.
 When the gate is locked, guests are allowed to park outside the Park and walk around the gate.
 Please be advised there will be no attendants or staff on site after hours and you enter the Park at your own risk.
 No overnight camping is allowed at the Earth-to-Sky Park or at the site of the Bare Dark Sky Observatory.